cybozu-go/meows/docs/design.md

 - Runner `Pod`: `Pod` to run GitHub Actions self-hosted runner on.
 - Controller manager
   - `RunnerPool` reconciler: A controller for the `RunnerPool` custom resource(CR).
   - `Pod` Mutating webhook: A mutating webhook to inject a GitHub Actions registration token to `Pod` `env`.
-  - Runner watcher: A component to watch registered information about runners on GitHub periodically.
+  - Runner manager: A component to manage registered runners and Pods.
-  - `Pod` sweeper: A component to sweep Pods which exceeds the deletion time available from [Runner Pod API](runner-pod-api.md#get-deletion_time) periodically.
+    It sweeps Pods that exceed the deletion time.
+Also sweeps runners which are offline and do not have a related `Pod`.
 - Slack agent
   - Notifier: HTTP Server which accepts requests from runner `Pod`s and notify user whether jobs are failed or not via Slack Webhook.